gdnsd/gdnsd/docs/Manual.md

 Modern 64-bit Linux/x86\_64 is the primary development and deployment platform, with 32-bit Linux/x86 and the in-between Linux/x32 ABI being close seconds.

 Compatibility with the open source \*BSD distributions is important, and bug reports are welcome for any breakage there.
 Unfortunately the author doesn't use these regularly, so portability mistakes may creep in that need reporting.
-FreeBSD 11.2 was tested during the final beta releases leading up to gdnsd 3 and seems to work out great with `mac_portacl` handling the issue of binding port 53.
+FreeBSD 11.2 and 12 were tested during the final beta releases leading up to gdnsd 3 and seems to work out great with `mac_portacl` handling the issue of binding port 53.
 Probably the biggest issue facing OpenBSD, NetBSD and other \*BSD builds right now is that even if they build, I have no idea how to handle non-root processes binding port 53 on them, which is a new requirement as of gdnsd 3.
 They may have to fall back on using PF to remap port 53 traffic to unprivileged ports gdnsd is listening on.

 Through the official Debian packaging of gdnsd, it gets some testing on exotic CPU architectures, and generally shouldn't have issues with any of the well-supported Debian target architectures.
 The code does try to be clean on endian-ness and alignment issues at least.